Poland reacts coolly to EU court warning of fines for logging

 The court also reiterated its July stance that Poland must stop the logging immediately pending a final ruling in a case the EU’s Brussels-based executive brought before the tribunal.

-Speaking to radio Wnet in the government’s first response to the court’s statement, environment minister Jan Szyszko did not make clear whether Poland planned to halt logging to avoid the fine, but added: “We fulfil the tribunal’s recommendations 100 percent.”
+Speaking to radio Wnet in the government’s first response to the court, environment minister Jan Szyszko did not make clear whether Poland planned to halt logging to avoid the fine, but added: “We fulfil the tribunal’s recommendations 100 percent.”

+When asked at a conference whether Poland would stop logging in Bialowieza to avoid the fines, Szyszko replied “Why are you talking about logging?” and did not provide a clear answer.

+Szyszko considers “logging” as unsuitable description of state-approved actions in Bialowieza.
+The ministry has referred to “sanitary cutting” or “actions taken” in the forest.

 He has argued that it would help stop a beetle outbreak unseen in decades that harms spruce and ensure the safety of people strolling in the forest, where trees have been weakened.